-The Post-Professional Clinical Doctoral Program in Occupational Therapy (PP-OTD) is designed for working professionals.
-The program aims to provide those practitioners who wish to remain in the practice arena with advanced knowledge and clinical skills.
-The overarching goal of our program is to deepen knowledge in cognition, pursue evidence-based practice as a clinician, being to develop skills as a clinical researcher, and apply clinical reasoning to practice at an advanced level.
+The MS-OTD aims to provide practitioners, who wish to remain in the practice arena, with advanced knowledge and clinical skills.
+The overarching goal of our program is to deepen knowledge, apply evidence-based practice and advanced clinical reasoning as a clinician, and develop clinical leadership skills.